vipeller/aio_gp_test/README.md

  to onboard the scripts into your environment.

 # Step 1: Discover and Import OPC UA Assets

-Identify, annotate, and onboard OPC UA assets by asset types at the edge using Akri and Azure IoT Operations.
-Some steps can be performed using the [Operations Experience](https://iotoperations.azure.com/).
+Identify, annotate, and onboard OPC UA assets by asset type at the edge using **Akri** and **Azure IoT Operations**.
+While some steps can be performed directly in the [Operations Experience](https://iotoperations.azure.com/) portal, others — or certain portions of them — must be completed using the provided setup scripts.

 ### 1. Create an OPC Publisher Akri Connector
 Use the following script to create an OPC Publisher and connect it to your MQ: